GetStream/stream-ruby/README.md

 [![Build Status](https://travis-ci.org/GetStream/stream-ruby.svg?branch=master)](https://travis-ci.org/GetStream/stream-ruby) [![Gem Version](https://badge.fury.io/rb/stream-ruby.svg)](http://badge.fury.io/rb/stream-ruby)

 stream-ruby is the official Ruby client for [Stream](https://getstream.io/), a web service for building scalable newsfeeds and activity streams.
 The full documentation is available on [GetStream.io/docs](http://getstream.io/docs/).
+Note that there is also a [higher level Rails integration](https://github.com/getstream/stream-rails) which hooks into your ORM.

 ### Installation